The latest resources from the Helpdesk

 If you are a DFID adviser or World Bank staff member, you are eligible to submit Helpdesk requests.
 You are encouraged to use the Helpdesk to inform the development of COVID-19-related responses, programmes and projects, including those led by DFID or the World Bank or those led by other institutions with which DFID or the World Bank are partnering (especially government entities).
 These may include countries’ response plans and proposals for funding (such as, for example, GPE COVID-19 accelerated funding), in the case that these plans involve the use of EdTech for distance/remote learning, multimedia approaches, data collection, and more.

-From April to June 2020 (and possibly beyond), the Helpdesk will prioritise COVID-19-related requests for support to educational responses for primary and secondary education.
-Topics that we expect will arise and on which we can provide support include:
+From April to September 2020 (and possibly beyond), the Helpdesk will prioritise COVID-19-related requests for support to educational responses for primary, secondary, and teacher education.
+Topics on which we can provide support include:

 - review of COVID-19 response plans and project designs to enable remote learning

-- learning out-of-school, including remote learning through the use of television and radio
+- learning out-of-school, including remote learning through the use of online, television, radio, SMS, and paper-based modalities

 - assessment/analysis of system readiness to implement different modalities of out-of-school learning